Pharma2022/movie-watchlist-react/README.md

 $ npm run dev
 ````

-This is a quiz application that uses a restful API from [omdb](https://www.omdbapi.com/)
+This is a movie finding application that uses a restful API from [omdb](https://www.omdbapi.com/)

 See [Demo](https://shahs-moviewatchlist.netlify.app/)